11. I don’t have to fight for my right to refuse medical interventions.

 Having had both a medicated and unmedicated birth, I can honestly say that I am so grateful to have been able to birth naturally.
 It truly changed me spiritually, emotionally, and as a woman.
 It doesn’t make me better than anyone else, but it makes me a better person for it.
 Having gone through it once, there is no way I would ever choose to go back to the numbing sensations of the medicated delivery and the painful recovery.

-I’ve known women to birth naturally at home after three Cesarean sections in the hospital.
+I’ve known women to birth naturally at home after multiple Cesarean sections in the hospital.
 My grandmother delivered all 9 of her children in her home.
-I’ve come to find out that my husband’s grandmother was a midwife who assisted many mothers as they birthed their babies in their homes.
+I’ve come to find out that my husband’s grandmother was a midwife, who assisted many mothers as they birthed their babies in their homes.
 Women around the world would never dream of having their babies anywhere other than home or in a birth center with a midwife.
-I’ve also found it interesting that many labor and delivery healthcare practitioners are having their babies at home now.
-Even the cartoon Lady and the Tramp depicts a time when home birth was just a normal standard of care.
+Even older cartoons like Lady and the Tramp depict a time when home birth was just a normal standard of care.

 Some people think I’m crazy for wanting a home birth or that I’m out of my mind.
 I don’t think they always realize that there are other options that are just as safe.
 I know I didn’t at one time.
 The most important thing for me, however, is that I have prayerfully considered this choice with my husband, and it is this peace that has directed my steps.

 I’ve had others tell me that I’m SO brave for not going to the hospital, but the truth is, I am not braver than anyone.
 There are always risks associated with whatever decisions we make.
 Given all of my reasons and the fact that in this point in time, my risks are lower with a home birth, I would have to say that I would have to be a much braver person to go to the hospital than to stay at home.
 Should the circumstances change at any point during the pregnancy, then, of course, I would have to reevaluate my decision.